 Putin’s entire crew of agents of influence in DC – the various simes, rojanskys, kissingers and grahams – are once again belting out in unison the mantra they have learned by heart: “We need the Russians, we need the Russians!
 We have to work with the Russians or we’ll get blown up in our own cities.
 And in order to make sure the Russians cooperate with us, we must forget about petty little disagreements on Ukraine and other issues.
 And we should forever abandon the idea of sanctions against Russia’s political leadership.”

 The Kremlin has already used this cheap con dozens of times worldwide, and now the Americans fell for it once again.
 This time, one of the Boston Marathon bombing masterminds took part in the con in an especially callous way.
 It’s no accident that, whenever he brings up the Tsarnayevs, Putin says: “Bortnikov and I,” “I assigned this task to Bortnikov…” And now this Bortnikov-the Bostonian has come to the US to teach the Americans, and Bortnikov’s class is not on how to make cabbage soup, but on how to make American cities safe.
 For a true chekist (and Comrade Bortnikov recently told us he’s proud of each of the hundred years of this criminal organization’s (the KGB/FSB)) history, it’s just as much fun to pull the wool over the CIA head’s eyes as it is to shoot enemies of the people using Felix Edmundovich [Dzerzhinsky’s] Mauser.
-The degree of the Americans’ failure to understand who Mr. Putin and who Mr. Bortnikov are baffled the mind.
+The degree of the Americans’ failure to understand who Mr. Putin and who Mr. Bortnikov are baffles the mind.

-On January 31, I took part in the Atlantic Council seminar where the late-night metamorphosis of the “Kremlin Report” was discussed.
+On January 31, I took part, I took part in the Atlantic Council seminar where the late-night metamorphosis of the “Kremlin Report” was discussed.
 At the seminar, I, like other speakers, ascribed the “Kremlin Report’s” overnight transformation to the Russian Troika’s DC visit.
 While discussing the January 30th reaction by Moscow, (which included yet another one of Putin’s diatribes on the Tsarnayevs), I did a little experiment: I asked members of the audience to raise their hands if they knew that Putin’s canonical account (of Russia warning the US about the Tsarnaevs) is incomplete because it leaves out the fact that Tsarnaev the elder spent six months in Russia in 2012 under total control of the FSB, and returned to the US unscathed and free from the FSB’s grasp.
 Not a single hand went up in the audience.
 Seminar participants honestly knew nothing about this and asked me lots of questions after the seminar.
 It’s worth mentioning that these weren’t just random people off the street – these 100 or so attendees were longtime experts in the security field or US-Russian relations.
 I was dumbfounded by how deep and pervasive the conspiracy of silence regarding the circumstances of the Boston marathon bombing run.

 This silence on the subject is due to reasons of US domestic policy.
-The predominantly liberal US media vehemently flail Trump on a daily basis for displaying even a hint of favor to the Putin regime.
+The predominantly liberal US media vehemently flail Trump on a daily basis for displaying even a hint of flavor to the Putin regime.
 Yet the unspoken rule of political sparring doesn’t allow the media to bring up the Boston Marathon bombing’s Putinesque roots, because if the media were to do so, these fiery Democrats would have to admit that it was the Obama administration that deliberately hushed up the truth behind the Boston Marathon Bombing, the most devastating terrorist attack on US soil since 9/11.

 One would think that by raising the Boston Marathon bombing issue, Trump could easily call the Democrats hypocrites and once and for all smite their accusations against him concerning his mysterious Putinophilia.
 However, this brutal alpha male’s puzzling timidity toward his Russian counterpart is not fake, it’s real.

-And so the American political class finds itself in a two-party trap of its own making, and is forced to tamely chew the cud force-fed to it by the Kremlin called “our common interests in fighting Islam terror.”
+And so, the American political class finds itself in a two-party trap of its own making and is forced to tamely chew the cud force-fed to it by the Kremlin called “our common interests in fighting Islam terror.”
 On the night of January 29th, the Kremlin Special Troika and President Trump jointly halted (albeit hopefully not for long) the “Kremlin Report’s” devastating informational and financial blow.
 It’s worth noting that this blow would not be aimed at Russia, its target would be the criminal Russian Kleptocracy that’s been robbing and destroying Russia for a quarter century.

 The stakes couldn’t be any higher right now: either the hundreds of classified pages of the Report are disclosed in the paramount interests of the Russian and American people, or else the US voluntarily becomes a long-term hostage of the Kremlin Kleptocracy.